RiperFr/Security-ActiveDirectoryBundle/README.md

         ztec.security.active_directory.settings:
             account_suffix : riper.fr # without the @ at the beginning
             base_dn : DC=RIPER,DC=FR #The DN of the domain
-            domain_controllers : [ baudrive.kim.riper.fr ] #Servers to use for ldap connexion (Random)
+            domain_controllers : [ baudrive.kim.riper.fr ] #Servers to use for ldap connection (Random)
-            admin_username: #Null to use the userConnexion
+            admin_username: #Null to use the userConnection
-            admin_password: #Null to use the userConnexion
+            admin_password: #Null to use the userConnection
             real_primarygroup : true #For Linux compatibility.
-            use_ssl : false #Set it true need configuration of the server to be usefull use_tls : false #Set it true need configuration of the server to be usefull
+            use_ssl : false #Set it true need configuration of the server to be useful use_tls : false #Set it true need configuration of the server to be useful
 			recursive_grouproles: false #recursive group roles
 			username_validation_pattern: /^[a-z0-9-.]+$/i #Regex that check the final username value (extracted from patterns below).
-Must be complient with you Active directory acceptance.
+Must be complient with your Active Directory username policy.
             username_patterns: #username is extracted from the string the user put into the login form
               - /([^@]*)@riper.fr/i  # like toto@riper.fr
               - /RIPER\\(.*)/i #like RIPER\toto